Institute for Photometry and Radiometry

 Chief Executive Officer

 Lawrence’s areas of expertise include optics, electron optics, nanolithography, nano-devices, and MEMS devices.
 After receiving his PhD in Applied Physics from Cornell University, he has worked in research and development at IBM Research, Lawrence Berkeley Labs, Etec Systems, Glimmerglass Networks, Agilent Technologies and KLA Tencor.
 He was co-founder and CEO of Novelx, a startup in electron beam lithography which was then acquired by Agilent Technologies.
 He has published more than 35 papers and holds 15 patents.
 Lawrence joined Inphora in 2015.

 Director of Operations

 Shelly has a multifaceted background which includes a career as an orthopedic physical therapist along with years of experience as the owner of a graphic design company.
-She is delighted to join the Inphora team and strives to oversee operations in a way that yields a superior product, in a timely manner, with happy customers.
+Shelly strives to oversee operations in a way that yields a superior product, in a timely manner, with happy customers.
 Shelly is a graduate of the University of Vermont (BS), Long Island University (MS), and Evidence in Motion (DPT).
 Shelly joined Inphora in 2015.